sunfounder/thales_kit/docs/source/_build/html/_sources/Fading LED.rst.txt

 Fading LED
 ==========================================

-So far, there are only two output signals of electrical signals that we have come into contact with: high level and low level (or called 1 & 0, ON & OFF), which is called digital output.
+So far, we have used only two output signals: high level and low level (or called 1 & 0, ON & OFF), which is called digital output.
-However, in actual use, many devices need to be used to varying degrees, for example, adjusting the speed of the motor, adjusting the brightness of the desk lamp, and so on.
+However, in actual use, many devices do not simply ON/OFF to work, for example, adjusting the speed of the motor, adjusting the brightness of the desk lamp, and so on.
-In the past, a sliding rheostat that can adjust the resistance value was used to achieve this goal, but this has always been an unreliable and inefficient way.
+In the past, a slider that can adjust the resistance was used to achieve this goal, but this is always unreliable and inefficient.
-Therefore, a reliable and efficient adjustment method-Pulse-width modulation (PWM) has emerged as a feasible solution to such complex problems.
+Therefore, Pulse width modulation (PWM) has emerged as a feasible solution to such complex problems.

 A digital output composed of a high level and a low level is called a pulse.
-The pulse width of these pins can be adjusted by changing the opening and closing speed of the pins.
+The pulse width of these pins can be adjusted by changing the ON/OFF speed.

 Simply put, when we are in a short period (such as 20ms, most people’s visual retention time), Let the LED turn on, turn off, and turn on again, we won’t see it has been turned off, but the brightness of the light will be slightly weaker.